phys2331/computational_activities/README.md

 * **Additional_Resources**: Flow diagrams, equation sheets, and links to helpful sites for this class.

 * **Maths_for_Physics**: Explore math for physics, as applied in this class through Python and Excel.

+## Contributors

+This content was produced by

+* Mary Span
+* Kathryn Harris